algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

 ### Jumps

 Assembly doesn't have if-s, for-s, functions, or other control flow structures that high-level languages have.
-What it does have is `goto`, or "jump", how it is known in the world of low-level programming.
+What it does have is `goto`, or "jump," how it is known in the world of low-level programming.

 **Jump** moves the instruction pointer to a location specified by its operand.
 This location may be either an absolute address in memory, relative to the current address or even [computed during runtime](../indirect).
 To avoid the headache of managing these addresses directly, you can mark any instruction with a string followed by `:`, and then use this string as a label which gets replaced by the relative address of this instruction when converted to machine code.